An easy tuna pasta bake recipe made with tinned tuna, sweetcorn, and penne pasta enveloped in a rich and creamy cheese sauce.

 ✔️ Why you'll love this recipe!

-- Easy creamy tuna pasta bake made with pantry staples including tinned tuna.
+- Made with pantry staples including tinned tuna.

 - Family-friendly comfort dinner.